M-o-a-T/moat/USAGE.rst

 A sequence of (debounced) button presses.
 Reports the length of the signals in units of 't_bounce'.

-* dest: the path to store the result at.
+* dest: the path to save the result to.

+* low: flag whether the wire's normal state is inverted.

 * t_bounce: min length of a single signal, seconds, default 0.05

 * t_idle: return after this time without change, default 1.5 seconds

+* t_idle_on: return after this time "on" without change, default to ``t_idle``.

+* t_clear: after this time, the destination value will be cleared and replaced with ``None``.

 * skip: flag whether to ignore noisy signals (i.e. signals where all changes shorter than t_bounce)

+* flow: send messages as the button sequence progresses.

+* count: Flag whether to measure H states (True), L states (False) or both (None).

+Multiple interleaved buttons are not yet supported.

 ``output`` ports